opc-cpvp/sondage-survey-external/README.md

 	- Is not working syncro oncompleting and it cannot reach onComplete.
 Work around: use XMLHttpRequest async = false in oncompleting.
 	- Also, I cannot get the ReferenceNumber property from the response.
 Work around: use XMLHttpRequest (FIXED)
 33) Refactor widget comment with html
+34) JS Error:
+	Uncaught TypeError: Cannot read property 'length' of undefined at Function.ChoicesRestfull.unregisterSameRequests (choicesRestfull.ts:76)
+    at ChoicesRestfull.onLoad (choicesRestfull.ts:359)
+    at XMLHttpRequest.xhr.onload (choicesRestfull.ts:197)
+	This is exception seems to have dissapeared.
+35) localization in the model, inject IStringLocalizer didn't work.
+Maybe I need to have an interface like ISurveyPAModel Localization is done in the Validator classes and it is working.

 ### Postponed todo
-A) Explore survey Creator (POSTPONED)
+a) Explore survey Creator (POSTPONED)
-B) The navigation panel is the native of and should be replaced (POSTPONED)
+b) The navigation panel is the native of and should be replaced (POSTPONED)
-C) Add a modal popup to confirm when completing the survey.
+c) Add a modal popup to confirm when completing the survey.
 There is too many ways to do this and I'm not sure which one is best for you.
-D) Create a queryable javascript object that contains the json data.
+d) Create a queryable javascript object that contains the json data.
 To be able to show the preview button based on some logic.
 There is
 	no need for this just now.
-E) Backend error logging - need to ask soemone
+e) Backend error logging - need to ask soemone

 ### Won't fix or implement'